tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 After working exclusively in elixir for 3 years now, I've been floored by the breadth of its standard library.
 Simply put, it's delightful.

-I've developed loving connection to certain utilities in the standard library; [`Enum.any?/2`](https://hexdocs.pm/elixir/Enum.html#any?/2), [`Map.pop/3`](https://hexdocs.pm/elixir/Map.html#pop/3), [`Enum.zip/1`](https://hexdocs.pm/elixir/Enum.html#zip/1) to name a few.
+I've developed a loving connection to certain utilities in the standard library; [`Enum.any?/2`](https://hexdocs.pm/elixir/Enum.html#any?/2), [`Map.pop/3`](https://hexdocs.pm/elixir/Map.html#pop/3), [`Enum.zip/1`](https://hexdocs.pm/elixir/Enum.html#zip/1) to name a few.
-But there's one you may not have used before, but has made me very happy over the years; [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2).
+But there's one you may not have used before that has made me very happy over the years. [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2).

 It's a simple little function that doesn't do much on the surface.
-[The documentation is even fairly unassuming.](https://hexdocs.pm/elixir/Map.html#take/2)
+[The documentation is fairly unassuming.](https://hexdocs.pm/elixir/Map.html#take/2)
 But, I'll bet you can find a way to make your code more readable after seeing these examples.

 ## Get rid of the "maybe add thing" functions

-Starting out in elixir I would often take some source map and put its values on another map conditionally.
+Starting out in elixir I would commonly take some source map and put its values on another map conditionally.
 Usually that condition would just be whether or not the source map had the key.
 I would find myself writing these kind of functions:

 ```elixir